 Why do it in a first place?

 Luckily, economy isn’t the only aspect of mobile game development.
 Building games involved the most stimulating and difficult programming challenges I have faced in my career.
 Implementing game systems, animation and all the work necessary to make a game play is very satisfying.

 I also had a chance to work with some incredibly talented individuals – fellow programmers, game designers, analysts, writers and, last but not least, graphic artists.
-Access to unreleased prototypes, sketches and concept art is certainly something I’m going to miss.
+Access to unreleased prototypes, sketches and concept art is certainly something I am going to miss.
 Players see only a fraction of work that goes into making a game, and some of the art created in the process is really fantastic.

 Finally, seeing people playing and enjoying your game is very gratifying.
 In a small or mid-sized studio it’s possible for even one person to have a major impact on the final product.
 That’s not necessarily true when working on a AAA title.
 I still remember a GDC talk by a designer from Ubisoft who talked about development process behind Assassin’s Creed III.
 Individual programmer in a game of that scale may be responsible for just one animation, such as shooting from a bow.
 To the left.
 While sitting on a horse.
-The reward is having a household name on one’s resumé.
-At Wooga I worked on small and medium size games, but had a much bigger say in how they functioned.
+The reward is having a household brand name on your resumé.
+At Wooga I worked on small and medium size games, but I had a much bigger say in how they functioned.

 Why quit, then?